Our Faculty

-The HLA Team
+The HLA Senior Management Team

 Johann has been in leadership roles for more than 15 years.
 He founded The HLA to address many issues he faced and witnessed in his career.
 Johann wanted to create focus and attention on developing students and professionals earlier in their careers.
 The HLA intends to support these individuals so they can take up leadership roles more confidently and improve the health systems they are part of.